polarbeargo/Intel-Edge-AI-Scholarship-Foundation-Course-Nanodegree-Program-Show-Case-Group-Project/README.md

 ![][image2]

 ### Object Tracking Flow Chart
+In this section, we use what we learn from The Intel® Edge AI Scholarship Foundation Course Nanodegree Lesson 5 Deploying an edge app section 4 Handling Input Streams implement 'cv2.VideoCapture' lifecycle and 'cv2.VideoWriter' fulfilled Object Tracking and count detected Objects work flow.
 ![][image3]
 ### Model Architecture
 In here, we use the Single Shot Detector with MobileNet from [ TensorFlow Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 SSD is designed for object detection in real-time.
 SSD speeds up the process by eliminating the need of the region proposal network.
 SSD applies multi-scale features and default boxes to recover the drop in accuracy.
 These improvements allow SSD to match the Faster R-CNN’s accuracy using lower resolution images thus pushes the speed higher.